 - 8 – Dust extraction pipe;

 (2) Types of projectiles

-Ceramic shot: High hardness but high brittleness, high residual compressive stress can be obtained after shot blasting.
+Ceramic shot: It has high hardness and high brittleness, and high residual compressive stress can be obtained after shot blasting.

-Liquid shot: includes SiO₂ particles and Al₂O₃ particles.
-The SiO₂ particles are mixed with water and sputtered with compressed air during blasting.
+Liquid shot: This type of shot contains SiO₂ particles and Al₂O₃ particles.
+The SiO₂ particles are mixed with water and propelled by compressed air during the blasting process.

 2.Surface Rolling Technology

 Surface rolling is a technology that involves the use of rolling balls or rollers to apply pressure to the surface of a processed part.
 This pressure results in plastic deformation, which forms a strengthening layer on the surface of the part.
 This process is depicted in Figure 5.

 Fig. 5 Schematic diagram of surface roll strengthening

 The depth of the modified layer created by surface rolling technology can reach over 5mm, making it ideal for flat parts with simple shapes, shafts, and grooves, but it cannot be used on complex parts.